-- Families with children 7 years of age or older who have not received First Reconciliation/First Eucharist are eligible to enroll for Sacrament Preparation. - Families with children in the eighth grade or older who have not received Confirmation are eligible to enroll for Confirmation preparation. - 3.
-Families of candidates must be registered in Sacred Heart Parish. - 4.
+- 1. Families with children 7 years of age or older who have not received First Reconciliation/First Eucharist are eligible to enroll for Sacrament Preparation. - 2.
+Families with children in the eighth grade or older who have not received Confirmation are eligible to enroll for Confirmation preparation. - 3.
+Families with children preparing for sacraments must be registered at Sacred Heart and actively participating. - 4.
 Proof of Baptism must be provided at the time of enrollment in the Sacrament Preparation process. - Children must have completed one year of faithful participation in Faith Formation sessions or Catholic Parochial School immediately prior to enrollment.
 Concurrent enrollment in a Catholic Parochial School or Parish Faith Formation session is required.